Based on the following categories, click the buttons below to reveal a list of our partners.

 The Township of Adelaide Metcalfe formed in 2001 with the amalgamation of the former Township of Adelaide and the Township of Metcalfe.
 It is situated in western Middlesex County — north of the Town of Strathroy — and has a population of just under 3,000 people.

 The Township of Lucan Biddulph is a rural picturesque farming community that includes the urban settlements of Lucan and Granton.
-It is centrally located in Southwestern Ontario, being less than a half-hour from London and two hours west of Toronto.
+It is centrally located in Southwestern Ontario, situated less than a half-hour from London.
+Click here to view its Community Improvement Plan.

 The Municipality of Southwest Middlesex is a mostly rural, full-service community with a population of approximately 5,800 people, including the Villages of Glencoe and Wardsville.
-It is centrally located between Highways 401 and 402 in the southwestern region of Middlesex County.
+It is centrally located between Highways 401 and 402.
+Click here to view its Community Improvement Plan.

 The Municipality of Strathroy-Caradoc is located 40 kilometres west of London.
-As the largest municipality in Middlesex County, it offers a pleasant mix of charming urban centres and beautiful rural landscapes that has earned it top marks in provincial Communities in Bloom competitions.
+As the largest municipality in Middlesex County, it offers a pleasant mix of charming urban centres and beautiful rural landscapes.
+Click here to view its Community Improvement Plan.

 The Municipality of Thames Centre is a thriving and growing community located on the eastern edge of Middlesex County.
 Residents are proud of its magnificent natural areas and recreation facilities, and its public schools and libraries are second to none.